-- 9.1.9.
+- 9.1.2.
+The Council is a large organisation with an annual revenue budgeted spend of more than £700m proposed for 24/25, and a 5-year capital investment programme of nearly £200m, delivering a wide and diverse range of services which the citizens of the County depend upon.
+Responding to the ongoing reductions in public service spending requires authorities to significantly change the way that they manage their services.
+Additionally, the Housing Revenue Budget for 24/25 is £53m, with a capital budget of £36m allocated for 24/25 to improve its housing stock. - 9.1.3.
 The role of the Chief Executive is a full-time and permanent position, and the post holder is selected on merit, against objective criteria, following public advert.
-The Chief Executive is appointed by full Council. - 9.1.10.
-The salary of the current Chief Executive as Head of Paid Service with effect from the 1st April 2020 is £151,967. - 9.1.11.
+The Chief Executive is appointed by full Council. - 9.1.4.
+The salary of the current Chief Executive with effect from the 1 April 2023 is £161,638 per annum. - 9.1.5.
 The Council has a statutory duty to appoint a Returning Officer for specified Elections and Referenda.
 The Chief Executive undertakes this role.
-The Returning Officer is personally responsible for a wide range of functions in relation to the conduct of Elections and Referenda and is paid for discharging these functions in accordance with prescribed fees. - 9.1.12.
-Fees for local elections were agreed by the Policy and Review Committee in April 1999.
-Fees for non-local elections are set and reimbursed by the Cabinet Office or Welsh Government over which the Council has no jurisdiction. - 9.1.13.
-Expenses in relation to car mileage, public transport, overnight accommodation and parking etc. are claimed back in accordance with the Council's Travel and Subsistence Policy. - 9.1.14.
+The Returning Officer is personally responsible for a wide range of functions in relation to the conduct of Elections and Referenda and is paid for discharging these functions in accordance with prescribed fees. - 9.1.6.
+The fees for local elections are available at Appendix N).
+Fees for nonlocal elections are set and reimbursed by the Cabinet Office or Welsh Government over which the Council has no jurisdiction.

+- 9.1.7.
+Expenses in relation to car mileage, public transport, overnight accommodation, and parking etc. are claimed back in accordance with the Council's Travel and Subsistence Policy. - 9.1.8.
 The Chief Executive is an active member of the Local Government Pension Scheme as detailed in the Authority's published Statement of Accounts.
 There have been no increases or enhancements to the pension outside of standard arrangements.
 Details of the Chief Executive's pay, including any additional payments are published in the Statement of Accounts.